-This course is designed to teach you how to research, organize, write and deliver speeches, by examining critical thinking through message design and organization, oral presentation skills, and time allotment, all with an emphasis on good communication in organizational settings.
+This course is designed to teach you how to research, organize, write and deliver speeches.
+By examining critical thinking through message design and organization, oral presentation skills, and time allotment, all with an emphasis on good communication in organizational settings, you will develop an understanding of the discipline of rhetoric and the art of public speaking.
 Building critical thinking skills is central skill to achieving success and will be interwoven into every lesson and assignment throughout the semester.